kyorohiro/hello_ymfm/docs/issues/savePoint.md

 - real hardware accuracy tuning
 - broad support for many non-Genesis chip targets
 - turning this repository into a general-purpose VGM player project

+## Current decision about `0x90-0x95`

+- `0x90-0x95` DAC stream control is postponed for now.
+- Reason:
+  - it is part of broader VGM compatibility work
+  - it can easily expand the scope too much
+  - it should only be prioritized if target Genesis / DefleMask VGM files actually require it
+- Important distinction:
+  - YM2612 register writes such as `register=0x94` are normal FM register writes
+  - that is different from VGM command `0x94`

 ## Good next steps